FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/IoTAgent-JSON/1.6.0/README.md

 ## Testing environment ##
 The testing environment can be easily set up through a FIWARE Lab, which is based on the cloud operating system OpenStack.
-In order to test this GE, three Virtual Machines you needed, which are:
+In order to test this GE, please deploy three Virtual Machines, which are:

 1. **Orion Context Broker GE** - follow the instruction to [deploy a dedicated Orion instance](https://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker/creating-instances).
 2. **IoT Agent JSON GE** - select a "base_ubuntu_16.04" image in the FIWARE Cloud Portal to get IoT Agents script from github.